Rowing Canada Aviron Alumni

 It was also in Atlanta where Marnie McBean and Kathleen Heddle became the first Canadian athletes to ever win three career Olympic gold medals, winning the women’s double sculls to add to the double gold they had won at Barcelona 1992 in the women’s pair and women’s eight.
 Of Canada’s five rowing medals won in Barcelona, four were gold to go with the bronze medal won in the women’s single sculls by Silken Laumann.

-Introduced in 2008, Canadians have rowed in three Paralympic regattas, with the PR3 Coxed Four winning Canada’s first Paralympic rowing medal, finishing third at the Rio 2016 Games.
+Introduced in 2008, Canadians have rowed in four Paralympic regattas, with the PR3 Coxed Four winning Canada’s first Paralympic rowing medal, finishing third at the Rio 2016 Games.

 Rowing Canada Aviron continues to celebrate the success of its National Team Alumni through the establishment of the Canadian Rowing Hall of Fame in 2016.
 Those who have rowed for Canada continue to inspire the next generation of National Team hopefuls, and shape the future of our success on the water.